theChris84/react-workshop/assignment-4.md

 produces a new state as result from that.
 Think of various scenarios that can occur in the app and document them as test code.
 Starting with some state, assert the state matches what you'd expect it after an action has been reduced.

+**You're not supposed to integrate this state management solution into your current React application (yet)!**